Back

 • Exercise activates new neurons in the same way as learning.
 This means they don’t die unused.

 • The benefits of exercise for learning and alertness outweigh any drug on the market.
-The same goes for depression as well.
+The same goes for mental wellbeing as well.

 • Regular aerobic exercise slows down the degeneration of nerve cells in the brain.